 KR: Reduce time between CS responses by X%

-KR: Improve ratio of 5 star reviews in app store to X:Y
+KR: Improve the ratio of 5 star reviews in app store to X:Y

 The secret to OKRs and KPIs…you need both!

 You need to be able to set realistic targets and hold your teams accountable, and you also need to be able to inspire and push for more ambitious results.